Linn County Hazard Mitigation Plan Update

 Public Comment Period Ended

 The public comment period has ended for the Linn County Multi-Jurisdictional Hazard Mitigation Plan 2025–2030.
 The public comment period was open for anyone to provide written comments through January 28, 2025.
-The draft plan can be found in the Documents section or here.
+The draft plan can be found in the Documents section.

 During the public comment period, the plan was reviewed by the Iowa Department of Homeland Security and Emergency Management.
 ECICOG is currently working to review public comments and incorporate plan revisions suggested by the state reviewer.
 After the plan passes state review, it will be sent to FEMA for final review and approval.
 When complete, the final approved plan will be posted.